shanemoon/matlab_argsort/README.md

-Argsort for MATLAB
+Argsort for MATLAB / Octave
 ==============

 Author      : Seungwhan (Shane) Moon

-Description : Return the indices of the sorted vector
+Description : Return the indices of the sorted vector.
+This is equivalent to the argsort function that NumPy supports.

+MATLAB / Octave do not support argsort as a native function (http://mathesaurus.sourceforge.net/matlab-numpy.html)

 Last Update : November 10, 2013